rbmanez/Prosper-IT-Consulting-Internship/README.md

 ###### Cafe App's new Hours page - top half of the page (cafe/cafe_hours.html)
 ![Cafe App's new Hours page](sprint4pics/pic28.png)

-###### Cafe App's new Hours page - bottom half of the page showing Cafe hours in Zulu time (cafe/cafe_hours.html)
+###### Cafe App's new Hours page - bottom half of the page showing Cafe Hours in Zulu time (cafe/cafe_hours.html)
 ![Cafe App's new Hours page](sprint4pics/pic29.png)

 ###### Cafe App's new Location page - top half of the page (cafe/cafe_iss.html)
 ![Cafe App's new Location page](sprint4pics/pic30.png)

-###### Cafe App's new Location page - bottom half of the page showing ISS Location information and link to ISS App's home page (cafe/cafe_iss.html)
+###### Cafe App's new Location page - bottom half of the page showing ISS location information and a link to ISS App's home page (cafe/cafe_iss.html)
 ![Cafe App's new Location page](sprint4pics/pic31.png)

-- ### User Story 5: Show Directions on Map Load
+- ## User Story 5: Show Directions on Map Load
 ![user story image](sprint2pics/pic1.png)

 #### List of Technologies Used
 - C# ASP.Net MVC
 - HTML, CSS, JavaScript
-- Azure DevOps
-- Visual Studio 2017
-- Git and Team Foundation Server
 - Leafletjs
 - Leafet Routing Machinge API
 - Geolocation API
 - Bootstrap 4
+- Azure DevOps
+- Visual Studio 2017
+- Git and Team Foundation Server

 #### 1. What is the issue?
-This user story required auto populating the project's current map with a start location using the user's current location, auto populating an end location using the job site's location, and a polypath connecting the start and end destinations immediately after page load.
+This user story required auto populating the current map with a start location using the user's current location, auto populating an end location using the job site's location, and a polypath automatically connecting the start and end destinations immediately after page load.

 ###### App before fix
 ![App before fix](sprint2pics/pic2.png)

 #### 2. How is the issue resolved?
-The current project map was created using JavaScript and Leafletjs for the map and Leaflet Routing Machine for map routing.
-I used the Geolocation API and it's `getCurrentPosition` method to get user's current location to be used as the start location.
+The current map was created using JavaScript and Leafletjs and the map routing used Leaflet Routing Machine.
+The previous developer created a `setLeafletMap` function to instantiate the map.

+The map showed the end location of the `JobSite` location.
+The issue was that getting the user's current location to be used as the start location was not implemented.

-Then I used the `JobSite` object's `latitude` and `longitude` properties saved in the `JobSites` database table to use as the ending location.
+I used the Geolocation API and it's `getCurrentPosition` method to get the user's current location to use as the map's start location.

-###### `setLeafletMap()` function was created by a previous developer for creating the map
+###### `setLeafletMap` function was created by a previous developer for creating the map.
+It had no implementation for getting user's current location.
 ```javascript
 function setLeafletMap(mapId, jobSiteLat, jobSiteLong, currentLat, currentLong, popupText)
 ```

-###### Using Geolocation API and it's `getCurrentPosition` method to get user's current location to be used as the start location.
-The `setLeafletMap()` function instantiates the map and is passed the map container's CSS id of `#jobSiteMap`, `JobSite`'s `Lat` property, `JobSite`'s `Long` property, user's current latitude, user's current longitude, and `JobSite`'s `Address` property
+###### I used Geolocation API and it's `getCurrentPosition` method to get user's current location to use as the start location.
+The `setLeafletMap` function instantiates the map and is passed the map container's CSS id of `#jobSiteMap`, `JobSite`'s `Lat` property, `JobSite`'s `Long` property, user's current latitude, user's current longitude, and `JobSite`'s `Address` property
 ```javascript
 navigator.geolocation.getCurrentPosition(function (location) {
   var currentLat = location.coords.latitude